 Many know the dangers of being close to an 18-wheeler on the road.
 The blind spots and the size of semi-trucks alone are enough to make anyone leery about driving close to one.
 Driving is dangerous as it is with reckless and distracted individuals; when semi-trucks are thrown into the mix, the level of danger rises and one has to be extremely aware of their surroundings.

-Beside the trucks themselves, the drivers of those trucks often drive long hours to raise the numbers on their paychecks.
-The drivers get fatigued and tired like any driver would, but they keep on trucking, which can result in a fatal Phoenix truck accident.
+Besides the trucks themselves, the drivers of those trucks often drive long hours to raise the numbers on their paychecks.
+The drivers get fatigued and tired as any driver would, but they keep on trucking, which can result in a fatal Mesa truck accident.

 Nearly 5,000 people are killed annually in truck wrecks.
-Semi trucks account for only 3 percent of registered vehicles in the United States, yet they cause 12 to 13 percent of all fatal crashes.
-One in four auto accidents involve a heavy truck.
-Danger is constantly on the road.
-Semis have limited breaking and turning ability; when you add in an exhausted driver, the mix becomes deadly.
+Semi-trucks account for only 3 percent of registered vehicles in the United States, yet they cause 12 to 13 percent of all fatal crashes.
+One in four auto accidents involves a heavy truck.
+The danger is constantly on the road.
+Semis have limited braking and turning ability; when you add in an exhausted driver, the mix becomes deadly.
 One can always be aware of their surroundings and do their best to focus on safe driving, but many factors are out of car drivers’ control.

-If you have been hurt in a truck accident, a Phoenix truck accident attorney may be able to help you recover compensation for your injuries. or more information, contact the Law Offices of Nathan Hogle at 480-999-0646.
+If you have been hurt in a truck accident, a Mesa truck accident attorney may be able to help you recover compensation for your injuries. or more information, contact Hogle Injury Law at 480-999-0646.